aprilschen/aprilschen/README.md

 <br/>

 Thanks for visiting my Github!
-I'm a full-stack web developer, and part time CS/Math major at De Anza College, teaching web development and competitive programming to students in Bay Area.
+I'm a full-stack web developer, and part time CS major at De Anza College, teaching web development and competitive programming to students in Bay Area.

 I'm looking for work as a full-time developer.
 Feel free to reach out!
 📫 aprilschen6@gmail.com